Upgrade to a different plan

 On the next page, verify the Sold to address, the Billed to information, and Items in this order.
 You can change the default payment method at this step.
 If you need to make any changes, select Change next to the applicable section.

 When you finish checkout, it might take a few minutes to finalize the upgrade.
 You can start using your new subscription right away.
 Select Check upgrade status to check the progress of the upgrade.
 You'll be notified when the upgrade is complete.
-The notification is displayed on the Products & services page, next to your new subscription.
+The notification is displayed on the Your products page, next to your new subscription.

 The Upgrade tab is empty